🏠

 Shop The Look:

-1. Black velvet tufted sofa with chrome legs
+1. Black velvet tufted sofa chrome legs

-3. High-gloss black media console with gold hardware
+3. High-gloss black media console gold hardware

-4. White leather channel-tufted accent chairs
+4. White leather channel tufted accent chair

-5. Black and gold geometric area rug (9’x12′)
+5. Black and gold geometric area rug

-6. White silk throw pillows with black piping (set of 4)
+6. White silk throw pillows black piping

 7. Crystal chandelier with black shade accents

-9. Mirrored side tables with black lacquer trim
+9. Mirrored side table black lacquer trim

 DIY Paint Transformation